jcu-eresearch/Edgar/_posts/2012-04-19-clustering-ui.markdown

 excerpt: I had a perfect opportunity to look at displaying
          observations on a map.
 categories: [Development]
-tags:    [progress, UI, user interface]
+tags:    [progress, UI, user interface, costa rica, mapping, clustering]
 ---

 Our primary researcher wanted to demonstrate our project to